 E-sports are popular and not just a marginal phenomenon in the competitive segment.
 In Europe alone, it is estimated that there are around 22.000.000 players assigned to e-sports.
 These are numbers that are likely to make the boards of local table tennis clubs dizzy.
 Almost 2.000.000 gamers are considered active players in the Electronic sports league (ESL) - And there are more every day.

-Pro-gamers are something like the gladiators of modern times.
+Pro-gamers are like modern-day gladiators.
 Successful players are real stars.
-And they deserve the salaries of real stars.
-As early as 2013, the Spanish e-athlete “ocelote” revealed annual income of 600.000 to 700.000 euros in an interview.
-Today, five years later, the income of the best e-athletes is likely to easily exceed the million mark.
-Advertising campaigns, testimonials or income from streaming complement the agreed salaries that e-athletes receive from their clans.
-With all the huge sums it must be clear, however, that only a small proportion of active e-athletes earn their living through gaming alone.
+And they earn the fees of real stars.
+As early as 2013, the Spanish e-sportsman "ocelote" revealed annual income of 600.000 to 700.000 euros in an interview.
+Today, five years later, the income of the best e-athletes should easily exceed the million mark.
+Advertising campaigns, testimonials or income from streaming supplement the agreed salaries that e-sportsmen receive from their clans.
+With all the huge sums, however, it must be clear that only a small proportion of active e-athletes earn their living through gaming alone.

 Nevertheless: Competing with players from all over the world in the virtual arenas has an appeal that only very few gamers can escape.
 The dream of becoming a popular esports gladiator oneself at some point drives many gamers - and everyone wants to earn money.
 Above all hardware manufacturers who always want to make new electronic gadgets palatable to ambitious e-athletes.
 As is so often the case in sports, the same applies to esports: the right equipment is essential for future winners.
 Maybe even more than in traditional sporting competitions.
 The mouse and keyboard become the extended fingers of the players.
 The more direct the hardware brings the commands to the screens, the better.
 For a well-equipped gaming mouse that meets the requirements of passionate gamers, manufacturers sometimes charge more than 100 euros.